gatherloop/roadmap-english/README.md

 ## Phase 1 : Build Confidence

 ### 1.1.
-Daily Conversation Sessions
-Start with simple, open-ended questions (e.g., "What’s your favorite hobby?" or "What did you do yesterday?").
-Use conversation prompts like “Would you rather” questions or scenarios (e.g., planning a vacation).
+Translate Simple Sentence
+Example : Translate conversation or sentence

 ### 1.2.
+Introduction Practice
+...

+### 1.3.
 "How Do You Say" Practice

-Teach members to ask, "How do you say [word/phrase] in English?".
+Teach members to ask, "How do you say [word/phrase] in English?"

 **Example:**
 A: “I went to... uh, how do you say tempat penjualan makanan di pinggir jalan?”